How to Export 3D Scenes to glTF/GLB in TypeScript

 scene.save('output.glb', GltfFormat.getInstance(), saveOpts);

-console.log('Converted to GLB successfully');To produce a JSON .gltf file instead:
+console.log('Converted to GLB successfully');To produce a JSON .gltf file with separate binary buffers instead of a single GLB:

 saveOpts.binaryMode = false;